esse-io/devops-deployer/README.md

 Run following commands on your firstbox to create tmp and warehouse in HDFS for Hive.
 ```
 $ hadoop fs -mkdir       /tmp
-$ hadoop fs -mkdir       /user/hive/warehouse
+$ hadoop fs -mkdir -p    /user/hive/warehouse
 $ hadoop fs -chmod g+w   /tmp
 $ hadoop fs -chmod g+w   /user/hive/warehouse
 ```

 * Start Spark SQL Thrift Server

-Run following command on your firstbox to start the thrift server, the total of executor cores *--total-executor-cores* is according to your spark cluster environment, you need provide a vaild number to avoid the spark jobs can not acquire enough resources from culster to run.
+Run following command on the node which is running the spark master to start the thrift server, the total of executor cores *--total-executor-cores* is according to your spark cluster environment, you need provide a vaild number to avoid the spark jobs can not acquire enough resources from culster to run.
 ```
-$ /usr/lib/spark/sbin/start-thriftserver.sh \
+$ sudo -u spark /usr/lib/spark/sbin/start-thriftserver.sh \
 spark://<your spark master ip>:7077 \
---hiveconf "hive.metastore.warehouse.dir=hdfs://<your hdfs namenode>:9000/user/hive/warehouse" \
+--hiveconf "hive.metastore.warehouse.dir=hdfs://<your hdfs namenode>:50070/user/hive/warehouse" \
 --total-executor-cores 20
 ```